5 Target Market Examples to Help Find Your Target Audience

 Airbnb

-Airbnb’s target demographic is people who travel, prefer a home to a hotel and/or are looking to take part in activities hosted by local people.
-While Airbnb’s marketing strategy targets multiple segmentation demographics, the company originally was designed to offer affordable accommodation options to millennials.
+Airbnb's target demographic is people who travel, prefer a home to a hotel and/or are looking to take part in activities hosted by local people.
+While Airbnb's marketing strategy now targets multiple segmentation demographics, the company originally was designed to offer affordable accommodation options to millennials - young, budget-conscious travelers seeking unique local experiences.

 Nomad Lease

-Nomad Lease’s target demographic is homeowners who travel.
-Nomad Lease operates as a property management company finding tenants for home owners while they’re away.
-The company is limited to only a few cities in the US, but the service is guaranteed.
-As an alternative to Airbnb, I'm sure this company will see their target market expanding soon.
+Nomad Lease's target demographic is homeowners who travel frequently for work or leisure.
+Nomad Lease operates as a property management company finding long-term tenants for homeowners while they're away, providing an alternative to short-term rental platforms like Airbnb.
+The company is currently limited to only a few major cities in the US, but the service is guaranteed with professional property management.

 target market example - real estate